Our beginner alpine gardener takes on alpine seed sowing as if she’s climbing Mount Everest…!

 While there, some heavy-duty seed trays caught my eye.
 I’m trying to reduce how much plastic I use in the garden and, since these are great quality, they will do away with the need to buy new, less durable pots each year.
 I also liked the small size, enabling me to sow only a few seeds at a time.

 I used a bucket to create an alpine seed sowing mix of:

 Then I filled my little seed trays, leaving enough space at the top for a covering of grit later.

-It was a bit tricky to distribute the seeds well across the seed tray as many were very small.
-I found the best way was to empty the packets into the palm of my hand and pinch them, then sprinkle.
-It’s worth tapping the little envelope to make sure you got all the seeds out.
-Each one is precious.
+It was a bit tricky to distribute the alpine seeds evenly across the seed tray as many were so small.
+I found the best way was to empty the packets into my palm, then pinch and sprinkle.
+Like sprinkling salt on a boiled egg.